 - Description of your duties

-Once your second approver provides comments and recommendations, OIS will process the CPT and send you an email concerning picking up the document.
-Please allow 10 working days for this process.
+- Once your secondary approver provides comments and recommendations, OIS will review the CPT request.
+Allow 10 working days for this process.

 Peabody Students with Short Term Performances: We realize that the application time frame may be compressed due to the nature of your CPT experiences.
 However, you must take responsibility for quickly filing for each performance, and OIS cannot be responsible if you wait until the last minute.
 CPT for prior performances will not be granted.
 Please remember that while registration for CPT covers the entire semester, you must have separate permission, and a separate I-20 form, for each CPT performance.

 Class Registration.
 When your CPT is approved, you will receive a message from OIS that specifies the required course registration.
 It is your responsibility to ensure that this registration is completed timely.
 Failure to register for the CPT course is a violation of CPT rules, will invalidate your CPT approval, and may result in loss of your F-1 status.

 Maintain Full-Time Enrollment.
 You must maintain a full course of study as defined by F-1 regulations.
 Failure to do so will invalidate your CPT approval, and may result in loss of your F-1 status.